Ran Takahashi: High school years

-College years and oversea
+College years and international success

-After graduating from high school, Ran entered Nippon Sport Science University.
-He led the team, receiving the runner-up place in the 2020 All Japan Intercollegiate Volleyball Championship, and got the Best Scorer award from the competition.
-In 2021, he was one of the Outside Hitter for the Japan men's national volleyball team in 2020 Summer Olympics.
+After graduating from high school, Takahashi entered Nippon Sport Science University.
+He led the team, receiving the runner-up place in the 2020 All Japan Intercollegiate Volleyball Championship, and got the Best scorer award from the competition.
+In 2021, he was one of the Outside Hitters for the Japan men's national volleyball team at the 2020 Summer Olympics held in Tokyo, Japan.

 After winning 2nd place at the Asian Men's Volleyball Championship with the Japan men's national volleyball team, he returned to play for his college team in the 2021 Kanto University Men's Division 1 League, winning 1st place by defeating Waseda University in straight sets.
-He also played for his college team in the 2021 All Japan Intercollegiate Volleyball Championship.
-Regrettably, they lost in the quarterfinals against Jutendo University in 5 sets.
+He also played for his college team in the 2021 All Japan Intercollegiate Volleyball Championship, but lost in the quarterfinals against Jutendo University.

-On November 29, it was reported that Ran would play in the Italian Volleyball League Division 1 with Pallavolo Padova.
-He flew to Italy on December 10 and his jersey number is 14, the same as Yūki Ishikawa's when he played with Padova.
+On November 29, it was announced that Takahashi would play in the Italian Volleyball League Division 1 with Pallavolo Padova.
+He arrived Italy on December and signed 14 as his jersey number, the same as Yūki Ishikawa's when he played with Padova.

-On December 19, he debuted in the highest Italian league as a substitute in the third set against Modena Volley.
+On December 19, Ran debuted in the Italian Volleyball League as a substitute in the third set against Modena Volley.
 Pallavolo Padova announced that Ran has renewed his contract with the club for Season 2022-2023.
 He was nominated MVP of the match against Valsa Group Modena for the first time in Italian league.

+From 2023 until 2024, Vero Volley Monza signed with Ran Takahashi for the Italian Volleyball League.
+He later signed with Suntory Sunbirds and is set to make his debut in the Japanese Volleyball League.

+At the 2024 Summer Olympics held in Paris, France, Takahashi made his second Olympics appearance alongside Japan men's national volleyball team.
+They reached the quarterfinals but eventually lost to Italy men's national volleyball team.